woupiestek/rlox/log.md

 One more thing.
 Apply this to collections, and the result get weird.
 A table for the 5th element would have many empty slots.
 That is not the way.

+### garbage collection

+Note: clox has all memory would be managed explicitly, and builds a system that does that for all memory including compile time objects.
+Rlox uses both the compile time management, and the stuff present in collections.
+The cycle ultimately works like this:

+- the vm asks needs_gc, which is based on a rising threshold for allocated bytes
+- if yes, a mark and sweep is done to free up memory.

+The data oriented system would have preallocated space for each object, so a quick response with any unused row should be possible.
+When no unused rows are left a bulk optimisation is done.
+When does actual garbage collection happen then?

+If any of the class tables is full, the first step may still be a mark & sweep, that results in a list of free rows for each class.
+Afterwards, new allocations go into these free rows: the indices can be stored in a 'freed' list, that is exhausted before using new rows.
+Only if mark and sweep does not help here, then a new table is allocated and all objects are moved.
+Is that the way?

+Note how mark and sweep needs to go through all memory anyway, even if only one type of object is full.
+And it can fail to free memory, at which point a huge chunk of memory needs to be moved.

+Perhaps it is beter to change the indices: to mark objects, copy them into new tables, while keeping track of the changes in indices.

+Stick closer to the original: have an extra column to tell which rows are empty.
+Then when space is needed, use this column to find it.
+There could be a cursor, to keep track of promising places to look for space, or maybe a smart search function (bloom filter?), that doesn't have to check each indivual row to find an empty one.

+Scattering data may decrease searches for free space, but increase cache misses.
+I have no idea how to test either.

+Note the new issue, which is that we need to move an entire table on some cycles, reallocating all object of a class.
+Instead,

+Instead of doing by object allocation, the system does a big allocation upfront and again when capacity runs out.
+Of course, it could still be incremental: the top level could just be a list of tables that maybe double in size.
+Allocating extra space just means allocating an extra table.
+No objects actually move.
+The resolution used a two part pointer.
+The size of the tables could also be the same, carefully adjusted to the needs of the cache.

+### special array support

+If ever needed, the object tables support arrays-as-slices again: asumming that and array of objects can always be allocated to have adjacent indices in this new style heap, an array just needs a class, a length and a start index.

+This an idea about a new kind of object: just have a table of properties, and point to the start of the object in that table.
+It won't work if objects can gain new members, of course.
+It might work for classes in rlox, though, since the list of methods is fixed.

 ## 2023-06-11

 ### globals and repls